 Brian L. Gaj

-Brian is counsel in the firm's Employee Benefits & Executive Compensation practice group.
+Brian is senior counsel in the firm's Employee Benefits & Executive Compensation practice group.
 He has more than 25 years of experience advising clients on all aspects of the Employee Retirement Income Security Act of 1974 (ERISA), including defined benefit plans, multiemployer plans, 401(k) plans and fiduciary duties.
 Brian represents large corporations, delivering proactive, practical guidance to satisfy clients' business objectives and compliance obligations.

 Following law school, he worked as a law clerk for the Honorable Albert J. Engel in the U.S. Court of Appeals for the Sixth Circuit.